katsuraku/CV/README.md

 https://github.com/katsuraku/imdb_searcher

 ###### Databases and MVC frameworks
-Databases are more amazing than they first seem.
+Databases were more interesting than they first seemed.
 It has been really interesting to see how technologies like Active Record allow you to associate categories of data in powerful ways.
 I used DataMapper and Sinatra to create "chitter", an app that replicates some features of Twitter.
 I then used Active Record and Rails to create an instagram clone.
 As an exercise I tried to expand on my OO experience by extracting some functionality in pix into a service object.

 https://github.com/katsuraku/chitter-challenge